 Below is a list of external resources to help residents and others navigate this challenging time.
 Please check back frequently as resources are added.

-The County of San Diego Department of Health and Human Services has issued guidance for Halloween.
-Click this link to learn the do’s and don’ts before you make your Halloween plans this year.
+The County of San Diego Department of Health and Human Services has issued guidance for Thanksgiving.
+Click this link to learn the do’s and don’ts before you make your Thanksgiving plans this year.

 County of San Diego’s COVID-19 Emergency Rental Assistance Program